This article will look at Second World War British Army Casualty Lists and is divided into the following four sections:

 To search for a soldier on FindmyPast I would recommend just searching their surname and army or personal number (referred to as a service number on the site).
 If you don’t know their number then search their initials and surname.
 There are no first names on the casualty lists so if you are searching for a soldier with a common surname, you’ll need to know other information such as what unit they were serving in, where and the approximate date they became a casualty to find the correct soldier.

-Casualty lists can be useful for finding an officer’s personal number or other ranks army number if you wish to order their service record from the Ministry of Defence.
+Casualty lists can be useful for finding an officer’s personal number or other ranks army number if you wish to order their service record from the Ministry of Defence or National Archives.
 However, make sure you have the correct soldier.
 I would only recommend using a casualty list as your sole source of information regarding a soldier’s number if they have an unusual surname or you already have additional information e.g. you know the unit and date they became a casualty.

 How British Casualty Lists can Help you Research a Soldier

-The most important document to research a soldier during the war is their service record but not everyone wants to spend £30 and wait about six months for the Ministry of Defence to send a copy.
+The most important document to research a soldier during the war is their service record but not everyone wants to go through the process of ordering a copying or viewing it at the National Archives.
 In addition, if a soldier died within the last 25 years then you’ll need permission from the next of kin to order a copy which isn’t always obtainable.
 Providing you have a soldier’s number, you can quickly find out if they became a casualty.
 Once you have a date and their unit, you can then research what happened.
 There’s often information for infantry or armoured regiments online, especially if the soldier became a casualty in a famous battle, but you usually won’t have much luck if you want to research someone who served in a non-combatant unit e.g. Royal Army Service Corps, Pioneer Corps, Royal Electrical and Mechanical Engineers etc. The most important source of information for a casualty will be the war diary of the unit a soldier was serving with at the time.
 Detail will vary between war diaries but they are usually good for recording casualties and map references often appear.

 A casualty list may also contain other men of the unit who were killed/wounded on that date your soldier was.
 Researching these men may hold the key to what occurred if the war diary provides no detail.
 Local newspapers often record casualties and describe what happened to them, with extracts of letters either written by the soldier or sent to their next of kin appearing.
 There are different approaches to take in gathering the initial information depending on whether the soldiers were wounded or killed.
 If soldiers of the unit died on the date your soldier became a casualty, search their army number on the Commonwealth War Graves Commission website.
 There is usually biographical information giving the name and location of the next of kin.